 How do you use these attacks to add 1s and 0s to your bottom line?

-Just like each DDoS attack is slightly different – the solutions offered to your customers should also vary.
+Just like each DDoS attack is slightly different – the DDoS protection and DDoS mitigation solutions offered to your customers should also vary.
 One way to look at it is on-demand service vs. an always-on service.
 The on-demand model monitors specific data streams during specified times.
-This would appeal to smaller organizations that don’t feel the need for continuous protection.
+This would appeal to smaller organizations that don’t feel the need for continuous DDoS protection.
 The always-on option would be attractive to larger enterprises that house sensitive data, like financial or medical records.
 In order to determine the best model, probe your customer to determine their true needs.
 Is their data critical or proprietary?
 Does your customer need something that runs in the background all the time?
 Will their budget cover 24/7 support?

 To learn more about the return on investment for each scenario, read Heavy Reading’s analyst paper “Cyber Economics: Validating DDoS Managed Service Delivery Models.”